dgkaminski/Millbury-Electrical-Engineering/README.md

 Go to this website to access the online editor: https://create.arduino.cc/editor

-*Keep in mind, you're limited to compiling 25 programs a day, so try to check the code with me before compliling it.*
+*Keep in mind, you're limited to compiling 25 programs a day, so try to check the code with me before compiling it.*

 Lesson 1: Basics of Arduinos, Using an LED activated by a button to send a Morse Code signal